-A typical online school for early childhood education takes four years to complete and typically include field experience.
-Some programs serve as a bachelor’s degree completion program, requiring prospective students to have an associate degree or equivalent experience to enroll.
+A typical online program for early childhood education takes four years to complete and typically include field experience.
+Some programs confer bachelor's degrees, requiring prospective students to have an associate degree or equivalent experience to enroll.

 The Advantages of Studying Early Childhood Education

 While graduates with associate and bachelor's degrees can both work in early childhood education, earning a bachelor's degree has additional benefits.
 Graduates with a bachelor's degree can work as lead preschool teachers, preschool directors, and elementary teachers for K-3 students.
 Meanwhile, associate degree graduates can only work in lower-level education jobs, like assistant preschool teachers.

 Earning a master's in early childhood education provides even more opportunities.
 With a master's degree, you can work in advanced fields like curriculum development or principalship, or you can become a college professor who teaches early childhood education.

 For most early childhood education careers, a bachelor's degree will suffice.
 If you're undecided about whether to pursue a higher degree or not, consider the potential salaries of careers in early childhood education.

 Average Salary by Degree Level in Early Childhood Education

 Take your time when exploring your options for earning an online degree in early childhood education.
 The first school you find might not be the right choice for you.
 You have many online programs to choose from, so don't be scared to set the bar high and be selective.
 Note that in-state universities generally cost less than out-of-state universities.
 For example, you can save money by enrolling in a Texas-based school if you live in Texas.